 6 basic important steps to get out of rock bottom

 The road to get up from rock bottom can be a long one but rock bottom in itself has a transformational potential.

 Many people, even in tragic situations, try to cope on their own.
 There is a tendency for one to try and make it on their own before reaching out for help.

 Yet reaching out for some form of help is a crucial step to get out of rock bottom.
-Not remaining alone is highly beneficial.
+Not remaining alone is highly beneficial to get up again.
 As the saying goes "a problem shared is a problem halved".
-Feeling that you are not alone in carrying your burden, and knowing that there is someone accompanying you, can be the start to getting out of rock bottom.
+Feeling that you are not alone in carrying your burden, and knowing that there is someone accompanying you, can be the start to getting up from rock bottom.